hackingjpr/Group3-4App/README.md

 # Tutorial
 ## Step One - Select Expression or Methylation

-Depending on whether you are uploading Expression or Methylation data select the appropriate option
+Depending on whether you are uploading Expression or Methylation data select the appropriate option.

 ## Step Two - Uploading Data